antoniotaranto/django-permissionsx/docs/tutorial/index.rst

 * is not authenticated, redirect to login view by default;
 * is authenticated, but has insufficient permissions (e.g. needs to upgrade account), redirect to a view with payment options and show message using :mod:`django.contrib.messages`;
 * is authenticated and has sufficient permissions, let in.

-Have a look at `Response with action overridden on a P() level`_ on how overrides can be used.

 Arg
 ---